PiDeriver/Pi-NixOS-Config/README.md

 11. This now uses the hardware-configuration.nix file stored in /etc/nixos/ so it no longer needs to be copied to the .dotfiles directory

 12. cd $HOME/.dotfiles
-13. sudo nixos-rebuild switch --flake .
+13. sudo nixos-rebuild switch --impure --flake .